Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Introduction

 In this work, we provide the first thorough analysis of implementation security specifically tailored to the \gls*{oil} architecture used in \gls*{tfqkd}.
 We investigate potential attack scenarios enabled by manipulation of the reference laser, examining multiple optical degrees of freedom and revealing two new potential side channels.
 Additionally, we also provide practical countermeasures for them.

-The first side channel exploits rapid intensity modulation of the reference laser, performed faster or on the same timescale as pulse encoding, temporarily increasing the emitted photon number without detection by conventional monitoring.
-The second side channel exploits back-reflections from the \gls*{ld} and the limited spectral response of monitoring devices.
-This allows Eve to embed a Trojan wavelength within the reference beam, possibly leaking the complete information about the intensity and phase encoding settings.
+The first identified side channel exploits a \gls*{fim} of the reference laser, performed on the same timescale as the pulse encoding or faster, which temporarily increases the emitted photon number without detection by conventional monitoring.

+The second side channel exploits back-reflections from the \gls*{ld} in the \gls*{oil} configuration, and the limited spectral response of monitoring devices.
+The separate channel that goes into the encoders allows Eve to embed an additional signal at a \gls*{twirl}.
+When this undetected light reaches the encoder, it could possibly leak the complete information about the intensity and phase settings used in the quantum signals.
+Note that this channel cannot be blocked without defeating its purpose.

 Our analysis underscores the necessity for careful spectral filtering of the injected reference beam and highlights the importance of employing monitoring systems (``watchdogs") that track the timing and integrity of the incoming signals with high temporal resolution.
 Implementing these countermeasures effectively closes these side channels, significantly strengthening the security of \gls*{oil} \gls*{tfqkd} implementations.